-Nursing homes have an obligation to provide a safe environment for their residents.
+Nursing homes must provide a safe environment for their residents.
 This includes maintaining requisite fall protocols and precautions so that residents can avoid unnecessary and preventable injuries.
-Oftentimes, nursing facilities fail to ensure that beds are maintained in low position, bed rails are appropriately raised, fall risk patients are properly identified as such, and that special mats are placed on the floor to prevent injury.
-There are several more procedures that must be followed to ensure that life-threatening falls do not occur.
+Oftentimes, nursing facilities fail to ensure that beds are maintained in low positions, bed rails are appropriately raised, fall-risk patients are properly identified as such, and special mats are placed on the floor to prevent injury.
+Several more procedures must be followed to ensure that life-threatening falls do not occur.

 Unfortunately, some nursing homes do not enforce appropriate care standards for their residents.
 Common cases of neglect involve a loved one reporting that staff have forgotten to serve meals, refused to clean their clothes and bedding, or failed to provide the daily care they need.
-These situations could constitute neglect if they have had an adverse effect on your loved one’s health.
+These situations could constitute neglect if they have hurt your loved one’s health.

 Many elderly individuals suffer from neurodegenerative and psychological conditions, and nursing homes should provide a safe place to experience memory and mental health care.
 If nursing home staff have tormented your loved one or caused additional psychological harm, you have grounds for a personal injury claim against them for intentional infliction of emotional distress and elder abuse.

 Nursing home staff may steal from your loved one or use their personal information to commit fraud.
 When this occurs, the parties responsible may not only face civil liability for your loved one’s damages but also criminal prosecution for identity theft.